modmoto/Microwave/README.md

 ### Loading Querries and Readmodels
 To load the Querries and ReadModels there are two Repositories `IQuerryRepository` and `IReadModelRepository` that offer functionality to load and update Querries/Readmodels.
 You can use them to update Querries or Readmodels inside a IHandleAsync by yourself, if you need to.

-## Setting up the event source
+## Setting up the event locations

-The location for Events can be defined in the appsettings.json, so you can quickly move adjust the source for your events if you move entities aroung.
-For Microwave it does not matter where the events are stored, it always gets the from the webapi provided and applies them to the local handlers or ReadModels.
-The appsettings has to contain the following definitions:
+The location for Events can be defined in the `ReadModelConfiguration`.
+Just add a type of the domain event and the uri the other service is running on.
+Example:

 ```
+var readModelConfig = new ReadModelConfiguration(new Uri("http://localhost:5002/"))
     {
-  "DefaultDomainEventLocation": "http://localhost:5000/",  --> this is mandatory (will throw exception when not present)
+        DomainEventConfig = new DomainEventConfig
-  "DomainEventLocations": {
+        {
-    "UserCreatedEvent" : "http://localhost:123/"           --> tells Mircowave to get the event from this location for handlers and querries
-  },
-  "DomainEventReadModelLocations": {
+            { typeof(PlayerBought), new Uri("http://localhost:5000/")}
-    "UserReadModel" : "http://localhost:123/"              --> tells Mircowave to get the all events for the readmodel from this location
         }
-}
+    };
 ```

-The Locations are optional, if they are not provided, Microwave will try to get the events from the `DefaultDomainEventLocation`
+The Locations are optional, if they are not provided, Microwave will try to get the events from the `DefaultDomainEventLocation`, wich is the uri provided in the constructor.

 # Quality of Live Tools